 Redesigning MyBillBook's Upgrade Experience for SMBs

-MyBillBook gives small businesses a digital alternative to pen-and-paper bookkeeping.
-While every new user gets a 14-day free trial, the trial-to-paid conversions had stalled.
+MyBillBook digitizes bookkeeping for small businesses.
+Despite a 14-day free trial, the trial-to-paid conversions had stalled.

-Most trial users were small business owners with limited technical familiarity.
+Most trial users were non-technical small business owners.
 They struggled to understand when they needed a paid plan, and the pricing page made choosing one feel overwhelming.

 LOCATION